What is Biceps Tendonitis

-The physiotherapist will assess and discuss postures that a patient mostly stays in throughout the day and give proper ergonomical advice for postural correction.
+The physiotherapist will assess and discuss postures that a patient mostly stays in throughout the day and give proper ergonomic advice for postural correction.

 Once pain reduces considerably, the physiotherapist will assess muscle and joint flexibility and work on the deficits present.

-The treatment will vary depending on the functional requirements that meets the specifically need of one’s shoulder.
+The treatment will vary depending on the functional requirements that meet the specific need of one’s shoulder.